About Us

 What we've done

-For the past nine years, the SPWG has been volunteer-led with little funding to support the infrastructure and day-to-day operations of the group.
-In that time we have achieved a lot and successfully partnered with DCYF and the OAC in various capacities including the Community Needs Assessment, the Service Allocation Planning process, the Children's First Stakeholder Engagement process, and more.
+SPWG has successfully partnered with DCYF and the OAC in various capacities including the Community Needs Assessment, the Service Allocation Planning process, the Children's First Stakeholder Engagement process, and more.
 One of our more notable projects was a Wage Equity analysis comparing city workers to nonprofit workers for comparable positions.
 In this analysis, we found that on average city workers make 47% more than nonprofit workers for comparable work.
 This analysis was a catalyst to our work in raising awareness about wage inequity in the field which included presentations to various city departments and committees as well as private foundations.
-We are proud of our accomplishments but our capacity has been limited.